NewsLocal NewsRavalli County

 HAMILTON - Dialysis requires a lot from a patient, especially time.
 The arrival of a new clinic in Hamilton is saving patients hours in their commute to Missoula so they can receive treatment closer to home.

-Claire Ferguson is the Bitterroot Health Dialysis clinics first patient.
-She had been driving from Hamilton to Missoula for kidney dialysis treatment since 2018.
+Claire Ferguson — the Bitterroot Health Dialysis Clinic's first patient — had been driving from Hamilton to Missoula for kidney dialysis treatment since 2018.

-The hour long drive sometimes included dicey road conditions with rain, snow and ice.
-Since the clinic took her on as a patient on Aug.
-30th those days for Furguson are over.
+The hour-long drive sometimes included dicey road conditions with rain, snow and ice.
+Since the clinic took her on as a patient on August 30, those days for Ferguson are over.

-The clinic is located west of the Bitterroot Hospital at 1270 Westwood Dr. and is only a 15 minute drive from where she lives.
+The clinic is located west of the Bitterroot Hospital at 1270 Westwood Drive and is only a 15-minute drive from where she lives.

 "It saves wear and tear on my vehicle and the stress of driving down there with animals crossing the road and drivers that don’t know how to drive in this country," Ferguson jokingly told MTN.